good-yellow-bee/matre/docs/deployment/ci-cd.md

 # CI/CD Pipeline

-This guide covers the GitHub Actions CI/CD pipeline for ReSymf-CMS.
+This guide covers the GitHub Actions CI/CD pipeline for MATRE.

 ## Overview